jackonelli/wednesday-world-cup/README.md

 So instead of using a non-negative integer `u32` to represent a goal count, we _wrap_ it in a new type `GoalCount`.
 It is more verbose to implement in the first place but when it's in place it's ergonomic and hard to misuse.

-One particularly nice consequence is that the newtype pattern opts out of all the trait implementations of the wrapped type, i.e. the newtype does not "inherit" any functionality from the inner type.
+One particularly nice consequence is that the newtype pattern opts out of all the [trait implementations](https://doc.rust-lang.org/stable/book/ch10-02-traits.html) of the wrapped type, i.e. the new type does not "inherit" any functionality from the inner type.
 In the `GoalCount` example above, the new type does not have any functionality that we associate with an unsigned integer, like arithmetics, unless we specifically enable it.
 Enabling requires a trait implementation for the desired functionality, either through a manual implementation or with a derive macro.